 So you’ve been asked for a vulnerability assessment report.
 Maybe a board member asked for oversight.
 Perhaps it was one of your clients, partners, or auditors.
 Regardless of who raised the flag, the consensus is clear: You need to demonstrate how you’re managing your vulnerabilities.

-No wonder, with tens of thousands of new flaws discovered in technology every year, if you want to be trusted by your partners and consumers, you should be able to prove that your organization does its best to avoid falling hackers' prey.
+No wonder, with over 25,000 CVE vulnerabilities recorded in 2022, if you want to be trusted by your partners and consumers, you should be able to prove that your organization does its best to avoid falling hackers' prey.

 The thing is…where do you start?
 And how do you prove that you’re on top of your game?
 Read this guide to find out all you need about vulnerability assessment reporting and how to demonstrate to your customers and auditors that you’re in control of your security posture.

 What is a Vulnerability Assessment Report?

 A vulnerability assessment report details the security weaknesses discovered in a vulnerability assessment.
 It is your roadmap to a better state of security preparedness, laying out the unique risks you face due to the technology that underpins your organization.
 It also reveals how to overcome them without completely overhauling your core business strategy.

 If you’re looking to secure your systems before hackers can exploit any underlying weaknesses, a vulnerability assessment is the right place to start.
 It’s an automated review process that provides insights into your current security state.
 It’s also the best security practice recommended by governments across the world, take a look at the UK, for example.

 Why do you need a Vulnerability Assessment Report?